News

 Coinbase has acted decisively throughout this legal battle.
 The business has expanded its offerings by giving customers access to other trading choices.
 Retail clients who meet the eligibility requirements can now trade cryptocurrency futures, using contracts that are more easily accessible and reflect a smaller portion of the value of Ether and Bitcoin.

-e hope you enjoyed this article.
-Before you move on, we invite you to consider supporting CryptoCaster’s journalism.
+We hope you found this article insightful.
+Before you go, please consider supporting CryptoCaster’s independent journalism.

 Kristin Steinbeck